 The news of this WordPress Botnet highlights the well-known security concerns many have with WordPress.
 As one of the most popular software frameworks for serving and supporting blog content on the Internet, WordPress is naturally a large target for attack.
 That, combined with the fact that many WordPress users may not be versed in basic security practices like patching – more than 70% of WordPress installations are vulnerable to attack according to a recent study from WP White Security – makes everyone’s favorite CMS pretty sweet prey for attackers.

 So, what does that mean to you if you are running a WordPress installation?
 Hacker News points out the importance of keeping WordPress up-to-date, keeping up with patches and security updates.
 WordPress has its own hardening guide, and you can do a bit of research and find dozens of guides, plugins, and tools built specifically for improving WordPress security.
-If you’ve got more money than time, there are also professional security services out there to take that off of your plate.

 Of course, if you’re a Halo Enterprise user, you can take advantage of our recently released Configuration Security Monitoring (CSM) and File Integrity Monitoring (FIM) policies for WordPress.
 With the Halo WordPress policies, Halo is able to ensure that application-specific configuration items are set to the latest and best industry security practices, and that WordPress executables and read-only files that shouldn’t be changed don’t get changed, guarding against malware, APTs, and other threats.
 The Halo CSM and FIM WordPress policies complement Halo’s rich policy template library that consists of Core and Extended operating system (OS) policies for Linux and Windows.